avalosy8/qtune/README.md

 This project utilizes the Adafruit Feather RP2040 with CircuitPython.

 ## Hardware Setup
-Connect a servo motor using it's 3 pins.
-The power wire should connect to one of the 3.3V pins, the ground wire should connect to the GND pin, and the signal wire should connect to the A2 pin.
+Connect the two servo motors using it's 3 pins.
+The power wire should connect to one of the 3.3V pins, the ground wire should connect to the GND pin, and the signal wire should connect to the A1 for one motor and the A2 pin for the other motor.

+Below is the pin out mapping for connecting the RP2040 with the LCD interface.

 ## Software Installation
 In order to start writing Python scripts for the RP2040, follow these steps: